sillybun/vim-repl/README.md

 In order to support various types of file, you have to specify which program to run for certain filetype.
 The default only support python file, onde you run `:REPLToggle`, `python` will running in the termianl buffer.

-To communicate with REPL environment, select your code, press `ww`.
+To communicate with REPL environment, select your code, press `<leader>w`.
 And the code will be send to REPL and run automatically.
-Or you can just stay in normal mode and press `ww` and the code in the current line will be send REPL.
+Or you can just stay in normal mode and press `<leader>w` and the code in the current line will be send REPL.

 If the REPL is already open. `:REPLToggle` will close REPL.